valanm22/documentation/learn/getting_started/quick_start.md

 }
 ```

-By default, MeiliSearch only returns the first 20 results for a search query.
+By default, Meilisearch only returns the first 20 results for a search query.
 This can be changed using the [`limit` parameter](/reference/features/search_parameters.md#limit).

 ## Step 4: Search preview

-MeiliSearch offers an in-browser interface where you can preview search results.
-You can access it in your browser at `http://127.0.0.1:7700` any time MeiliSearch is running.
+Meilisearch offers an in-browser interface where you can preview search results.
+You can access it in your browser at `http://127.0.0.1:7700` any time Meilisearch is running.

 ![multiple indexes](/getting-started/multiple_indexes.png)